bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 ## Data Download and Analysis

 ### Accessing and Plotting the Data
-Currently, the user is required to open the device to access the data. **Make sure the device is dry before continuing.**
-This is done by removing the switch and vent endcap and removing the microSD card.
-Take care when removing the end cap, as it is important to keep the O-rings clean.
+Currently, the user is required to open the device and pull the microSD card to access the data. **Make sure the device is dry before continuing.** Take care when removing the end cap, as it is important to keep the O-rings clean.

 1. Connect the microSD card to your computer using an adapter.
 2. Transfer the RAWCTD files you are interested in to your computer.
 It may be necessary to open these to check for dates and times.
 One way to differentiate between actual data and a test file is the file size.